 Kelso Conservation Area is a mecca for outdoor enthusiasts.
 Indulge in a swim at a sandy beach, fish for trout in the glistening lake or get energized with some great downhill skiing at Glen Eden.
 Mountain bikers can test their skills on marked trails on the majestic Niagara Escarpment or hikers can trek the rugged Bruce Trail.
 You can also rent kayaks, paddle boats and canoes.
 Hundreds of picnic tables dot the rolling landscape and shelters are available for company and family picnics.

 Glen Eden is buzzing with activity in fall and winter.
-Glen Eden offers a rental shop, skiing, a fully-equipped terrain park for snowboarders, snow tubing and lessons for all ages and skill-levels.
+Glen Eden offers a rental shop, skiing, a fully-equipped terrain park for snowboarders, and lessons for all ages and skill-levels.
 The park has an area of 3.97 square kilometres and contains Lake Kelso, which was built for flood control of Sixteen Mile Creek.

 Toll Free: 1.800.665.HIKE (4453)